Skip to main content

 • stability

-The stability of the game has been criticized, with users noting that it feels buggy and unpolished, raising concerns about its readiness for release.
+The stability of the game has been criticized, with users noting that the full version feels buggy and unpolished, leading to disappointment regarding its overall performance.

 • “I'm honestly surprised the full version is out because it was a buggy and super unpolished mess.”